 Agate gemstoneHome ➤ Encyclopedia of gems ➤ Agate gemstone

-Agate (owl's eye, spectacle agate, dendrite, bastion agate, frost agate, rainbow agate, cloud agate, flaming agate, and swallow) is one of the most amazing gemstones, although it is only a kind of common gemstone quartz.
-First of all, it is due to its specific layered structure.
-Moreover, the pattern of these strips (and sometimes they are concentric or linear) sometimes creates amazing paintings.
-But about this a little later.
+Agate (Owl's Eye, Spectacle Agate, Dendrite, Bastion Agate, Frost Agate, Rainbow Agate, Cloud Agate, Flame Agate, Swallow Agate) is one of the most amazing gemstones, although it is only a variety of the common gemstone quartz.
+First of all, because of the specific layered structure.
+Moreover, the pattern of these stripes (and they are concentric or linear) sometimes creates amazing pictures.
+But more on that later.

 Agate has been known to mankind for a long time.
-And at all times, this stone was appreciated by people.
-In one version, the name of the stone comes from the Greek word ahates, which means "happy.
-However, according to another version, the name comes from the Sicilian river Ahates, where agates were extracted a long time ago, but I think fans of this stone will prefer the first version.
+And at all times this stone was valued by people.
+Moreover, according to one version, the name of the stone comes from the Greek word "ahates", which means "happy" in translation.
+True, according to another version, the name comes from the Sicilian river Ahates, where agates were mined a long time ago, but I think fans of this stone will like the first version more.

-The color range of the stone is quite diverse - from white and yellow to green and black (now black agates have become especially popular).
-And very often, the colors of strips can be very different even in one stone.
-For example, there are specimens with concentric colored layers similar to the eye (they are even called "owl eye," "eye" or "spectacle agate," respectively).
+The color scheme of the stone is very diverse - from white and yellow to green and black (now black agates have become especially popular).
+And very often the colors of the stripes, even in one stone, can be very different.
+There are, for example, specimens with concentric colored layers similar to the eye (they are even called respectively - "owl's eye", "eye" or "spectacle agate").
 In such agates, only 1 cm wide, there can be about 7000 different layers.
 Of course, it is impossible to see such a number of layers and colors with the naked eye, but these stones look very impressive and beautiful.

-Sometimes, numerous layers of agate look like patterns and even paintings.
-The pattern on the stone, which resembles a forest thicket, is highly appreciated by the residents of the East.
-They even invented a separate name for such stones: moss agate.
-Agates with a tree pattern are called dendrites or dendrite stones (Greek dendron means "tree”).
-Or, the pattern may appear as if it were mist - such stones are called "frost agates.
-Also, sometimes the layers form something similar to an ancient map of a fortress: these are fortress, fortification, and bastion agates.
-There are also other types of agates - cloud agates, rainbow agates, flame agates and others.
+Sometimes numerous layers of agate are formed into patterns and even paintings.
+The pattern on the stone, reminiscent of forest thickets, is highly valued by the inhabitants of the East.
+They even came up with a separate name for such stones - moss agate.
+And agates with a tree-like pattern are called dendrites or dendritic stones (from the Greek dendron is translated as “tree”).
+Or the drawing can seem to emerge from the fog - such stones are called "frost agates".
+Also, sometimes the layers form something similar to an old map of some fortress - these are fortress, fortification and bastion agates.
+There are also other varieties of agate - cloudy, rainbow, fiery and others.

 Known varieties of agate:

-- eye agate (spectacle agate, owl eye) - agate stones with concentric layers, the patterns of which are similar to the eye
+- eye agate (spectacle agate, owl's eye) - agate stones with concentric layers, the patterns of which look like an eye

-- moss agate (dendrite agate) - stones with a pattern similar to moss or tree branches
+- moss agate (dendritic agate) - stones with a pattern similar to moss or tree branches

 - bastion agate - stones with a pattern reminiscent of fortresses or bastions

-- landscape agate (landscape agate) - stones with a pattern that is similar to landscape patterns
+- landscape agate - stones with a pattern that is similar to those of landscapes

-- iridescent agate (iris agate, scampium) - stones with very thin layers that create an iridescent coloration
+- iridescent agate (iris agate, skambia) - stones with very thin layers that create an iridescent color

-- fire agate (flame agate) - stones with inclusions that create a bright iridescent color, sometimes similar to a flame
+- fire agate (flame agate) - stones with inclusions that create a bright rainbow color, sometimes similar to a flame

 - ribbon agate - stones with straight parallel layers similar to ribbons

-- frost agate - stones with inclusions forming a pattern similar to spinning snowflakes
+- frosty agate - stones with inclusions forming a pattern similar to swirling snowflakes

-- pinnate agate - stones with a pattern similar to pinnate clouds
+- cirrus agate - stones with a pattern similar to cirrus clouds

 - star agate - stones with a star pattern

 However, this is only an approximate division.
 After all, each pattern of each individual agate is unique.
-For example, the ancient Greek historian Pliny tells us about a stone of agate named "the stone of Pyrrhic", in whose patterns you could see a picture with Apollo and nine muses.
-And some varieties of agate got their separate names, no less famous, such as onyx or sardonyx.
+For example, the ancient Greek historian Pliny talks about the agate stone, which received the name "Pyrrhus stone", in the patterns of which one could see a picture with Apollo and nine muses.
+And some varieties of agate got their own separate names, no less famous - for example, onyx or sardonyx.

-Back in ancient times, cameos were carved from agate - pictures with convex images.
-And the masters used the natural pattern of agate in such a way that it favorably emphasized the picture depicted by the artist.
-Intaglios were also made of agate, stones with carved patterns used as prints.
-Cameo and intaglio were very popular among the nobility, and some were even framed with diamonds or other very expensive stones.
+Even in ancient times, cameos were carved from agate - drawings with convex images.
+Moreover, the masters used the natural pattern of agate in such a way that it favorably emphasized the picture that the artist depicted.
+Intaglios were also made from agate - stones with a carved pattern used as a seal.
+Cameos and intaglios were very popular among the nobility, and some were even framed with diamonds or other very expensive stones.

-Yet, despite the above, agate is quite an inexpensive stone.
-It may be due to its wide distribution.
+And yet, despite the foregoing, agate is a fairly inexpensive stone.
+It may be because of its widespread use.